OpenRiak/riak_kv/docs/OperationsAndTroubleshootingGuide.md

 - to change the storage_backend of a cluster node-by-node;
 - or to fully vacuum a node's storage backends of garbage.

+A proactive place is a cluster administration change, and [follows the standard five stage process described in the general guidance on amending the cluster make-up](/docs/BuildAndScaleClusterGuide.md#forming-and-expanding-a-riak-cluster).
+In the case of a proactive replace, the first stage, staging, requires the staging of teo changes:

-To replace a node, there needs to be a cluster `plan` made, with two staged changes - the `join` of a new node, and a `replace` to indicate the old node which should be replaced.
+- the `join` of a new node, and
+- a `replace` to indicate the old node which should be replaced.

+The plan should be planned, reviewed, committed and then monitored as with other changes.

 The node may have its `location` set prior to the `join`, but the location will be ignored by the `replace` i.e. if the replacement node is in a different location to the existing node, this will not be factored in - the replace will transfer all vnodes to the new node, regardless of the `target_location_n_val` constraint.
 Staging a location change after the `replace` has completed (i.e. following the `commit` and the transfers), may be used to `plan` a reshuffle of the cluster.

-Replace uses handoffs, and so can be tracked as with other cluster change operations.

 See `riak admin cluster --help` for further details on the required inputs to cluster change commands.